iCrew Entity Descriptions

 This tutorial video will guide you through the creation of an iCrew Fee item and a PayPal Button.

-To add a coach to a team, you must be a club administrator or you must already be a coach for the team.
+To add or remove a team coach, you must be a club administrator or you must already be a coach for the team.
 Open the Teams tab, select the team from the dropdown list, then tap on the Team Profile tile.
 On the team profile page, click on the Update team coaches... button.
 From the next page, select the person from the list at the bottom of the page, then tap the Add as Coach button.

 Watch this short video to see how a coach is added.
 Learn more about roles here.